Egypt Inaugurates 252-MW Wind Farm, Marks Milestone in Renewable Energy Expansion

 The ceremony, graced by the presence of Mohamed Shaker, Minister of Electricity and Renewable Energy, shed light on Egypt's vast renewable energy potential.
 Minister Shaker affirmed, “Egypt has the technical potential for about 350 GW of wind and 650 GW of solar energy,” noting the allocation of over 40,000 square kilometres for renewable energy projects thus far.

-Furthermore, Minister Shaker underscored efforts to bolster Egypt's national grid to accommodate the surge in renewable energy generation, particularly for green hydrogen projects.
+Furthermore, Minister Shaker underscored efforts to bolster Egypt's national grid to accommodate the surge in renewable energy generation, particularly for projects.
 Collaborating with Belgian firm Elia, the Egyptian Electricity Transmission Company (EETC) is engaged in a comprehensive study to address the evolving needs of the network.